Voices from Students

 *completed EU-DP before graduation

-I enrolled EU-DPs in the fall semester of my second year of university.
+I enrolled in EU-DPs in the fall semester of my second year of university.
 I heard about the programme from my friend and became interested in how I could make some use of it by completing the programme.
 Since my major was related to Japanese history, I started with very little knowledge about it, and with a busy lab schedule, I had a hard time arranging how to schedule my classes.
 At first, I read the syllabus and chose classes that were open to students from other schools.
 Some classes were solidly about the EU, while others were about countries within the EU from a cultural and historical aspect, so it was easy to find the right class for me.

 After completing the programme, I participated in EU-related symposiums and took a seminar on France, which gave me the opportunity to follow my own interests.
-I would like to continue to make use of what I have learned in this programme and actively study in the future.
+I would like to continue to make use of what I have learned in this programme and study actively in the future.

 I would like to recommend this programme to everyone, as I started with just a few interests and learned a lot.